peterajhgraham/peterajhgraham/README.md

 <br>

 ```
-I recently uploaded many long-time projects to my Github!
-Check some of them out below!
+I recently uploaded some projects to my Github, check some of them out below!
 ```